A Positive Quote for Now

 Picture related to the title of the story

-Perhaps it is that desire to form a good habit of rising early everyday that compelled me to buy James Clear's Atomic Habits, a book about easy and proven methods of building good habits and breaking bad ones.
+Recently, I bought James Clear's Atomic Habits, a book about easy and proven methods of building good habits and breaking bad ones - just what I wanted to hear.

-All the same, I was able to glean a few valuable insights from the book.
-Chief among the insights is how tiny changes done over a long period of time end up making a big difference.
-This equation illustrates that insight:
+All the same, I gleaned four valuable insights from the book.
+The first is how tiny changes done over a long time make a big difference as this equation shows:

-Another insight I gleaned from the book is that habits do not restrict freedom; they create it.
-If, for instance, we do not have good health habits, we will always be short on energy.
-And if we do not have good financial habits, we will always be struggling for the next dollar.
+The second is that habits don't limit freedom; they create it.
+If we don't have good health habits, we will always be short on energy.
+And if we don't have good financial habits, we will always be struggling for the next dollar.

 ---------------------------------------------------------------------